It is important for students to begin learning how to develop conceptual models of how things work for several reasons:

 - Development of conceptual models is first step in developing more detailed quantitative models.

 - Interactive development of conceptual models can be used very effectively as an Interactive Engagement learning environment.
-See Modeling Methodology for Physics Teachers (more info) .
+See Modeling Methodology for Physics Teachers ( This site may be offline. ) .

 - For some topics, having students participate in the development and validation of conceptual models to help them understand different physical processes is a worthwhile learning objective.

 - The development of conceptual models can help introduce students to the terminology and to a conceptual understanding of systems thinking and modeling.
 For example, positive and negative feedback loops can be qualitatively discussed and identified with causal loop diagrams.
 The development and use of causal loop diagrams can help students shift from linear thought processes to systems thinking.

 When is it advantageous to use conceptual models?